weisjakedev/MSFT-Endpoint-Engineering/Security & Monitoring/README.md

 Identity and administrative logs are centralized into a Log Analytics workspace and integrated with Microsoft Sentinel to enable real-time detection, incident creation, and audit review by security administrators.

 ## Architecture Overview
-Security telemetry from Microsoft Entra ID is forwarded to an Azure Log Analytics workspace via diagnostic settings in entra.
+Security telemetry from Entra ID is forwarded to an Azure Log Analytics workspace via diagnostic settings in entra.

-Microsoft Sentinel is connected to the workspace and uses scheduled KQL queries to detect high-risk events and generate security incidents.
+Sentinel is connected to the workspace and uses scheduled KQL queries to detect high-risk events and generate security incidents.

 Detection rules are implemented for: